|

 people could use a lower setting few occupants

-Btu/hr/sf) this argument becomes a moot point as
+carte blanche statements.
+Furthermore, in higher performing homes this argument becomes a moot point

-the building envelope solves the energy use and
+the building enclosure solves the energy use and

 minimizes the cold surface effect on the